Ausdauersportler/GRML-FLASH/README.md

 Download disk image (check releases on this page) and restore it using the [Balena Etcher tool](https://www.balena.io/etcher/) onto an USB or SD device of at least 1 GB size.

-The purpose of this tool is to use `amdvbflash` or `nvflash` to read existing or write new Video BIOS versions to graphics adapters or to save and modify (Apple iMac) firmware using `flashrom` and `UEFIPatch` to enable EFI boot screen support for Apple iMac models listed below.
+The purpose of this tool is to use `amdvbflash` or `nvflash` to read existing or write new video BIOS versions to graphics adapters or to save and modify (Apple iMac) firmware using `flashrom` and `UEFIPatch` to enable EFI boot screen support for Apple iMac models listed below.

 ### Contents